January 22, 2026

 Why growing companies are choosing Ramp

-You’ll also spend less time chasing receipts or cleaning up your books.
-Ramp automatically codes over 90% of transactions and integrates with tools like NetSuite, Xero, and QuickBooks in real time.
-That means fewer errors and up to 1 month faster monthly close.
+You'll also spend less time chasing receipts or cleaning up your books.
+Ramp’s AI automatically codes over 90% of transactions and offers real-time integrations with tools like NetSuite, Xero, and QuickBooks Online.
+That means fewer errors and 40+ hours per month saved on month-end close

 Choosing the right card starts with how you run your business

 There’s no one-size-fits-all answer.
-If you are scaling fast and want automation to do the heavy lifting, Brex will likely serve you better.
-If you require strict guardrails, role-based controls, and clear budget tracking from the outset, Bill may be the ideal fit.
+If you’re scaling fast and want automation to do the heavy lifting, Brex will likely serve you better for now.
+If you require strict guardrails, role-based controls, and clear budget tracking from the outset, BILL may be the ideal fit.

 Try Ramp for free